-- 1. Hose down the trailer with fresh water and flush out the brake drums (if a flushing kit is fitted). - 2.
-Visual detailed inspection.
+- 1. Hose down the trailer with fresh water and flush out the brake drums (if a flushing kit is fitted) - 2.
+Visual chassis inspection

 After First 25 miles

 Check and tighten the wheel nuts, the torque values of which are as follows: